 - Airbnb: Central Studio Bicheno

-Today, continue your journey along Tasmania’s east coast, further exploring the wonders by heading for Freycinet National Park.
-This national park includes the zigzagging Freycinet Peninsula with sandy beaches, pink granite mountains, and phenomenal views.
+Today, continue your journey along Tasmania’s east coast, further exploring its wonders at Freycinet National Park.
+This park includes the zigzagging Freycinet Peninsula with sandy beaches, pink granite mountains, and phenomenal views.

-The centerpiece of Freycinet National Park is Wineglass Bay and the iconic view that you get from Wineglass Bay Lookout which is accessible by a fairly steep trail from near the end of the road.
-Looking out from there you’ll see Wineglass Bay Beach and Hazards Beach on either side of the peninsula and the slight pink hue of the Hazards Mountains around you.
-If you’re a fit and avid hiker, consider doing the whole 12.8km Wineglass Bay and Hazards Beach Circuit which passes through both beaches.
+The centerpiece of Freycinet National Park is Wineglass Bay and the iconic view from Wineglass Bay Lookout, which is accessible by a fairly steep trail from near the end of the road.
+From the lookout, you’ll see Wineglass Bay Beach and Hazards Beach on either side of the peninsula and the slight pink hue of the Hazards Mountains around you.
+If you’re a fit and avid hiker, consider doing the whole 12.8-kilometer Wineglass Bay and Hazards Beach Circuit that passes through both beaches.

-Having made your way back to your car, drive over to Honeymoon Bay to admire its crystal clear water and looming mountain backdrop.
-Another great place to stop at on the far side of the peninsula is Cape Tourville Lighthouse, with its scenic walkway and fantastic coastal views.
+Once you’ve made your way back to your car, drive over to Honeymoon Bay to admire its crystal-clear water and looming mountain backdrop.
+Another great stop on the far side of the peninsula is the Cape Tourville Lighthouse, with its scenic walkway and fantastic coastal views.

 Depending on what time you return to Hobart, you might like to spend the rest of your day seeing what the city has going for it.
-Regardless of what you want to do, it’s best to make your way down to the city’s waterfront.
-There you can decide between visiting the Tasmanian Museum and Art Gallery and its collections and exhibits on Tasmania, or find Salamanca Place with its quaint vibe, market, and slew of bars.
+Whatever you want to do, it’s best to make your way down to the city’s waterfront.
+There you can visit the Tasmanian Museum and Art Gallery, where various collections and exhibits showcase the island’s history and culture, or find Salamanca Place to enjoy its quaint vibe, market, and slew of bars.